You want smart political talk without the meltdowns?

 They had evidence.

-They had emails, they had somebody on the inside.
+They had somebody on the inside.

 Anyway, so you wonder, well, why would you ever give up 20% of America's uranium?

-Now we already learned that as a result of this yellow cake uranium had been sent to Canada.
+Now, we already learned that as a result of this, yellow cake uranium had been sent to Canada.

 They said, oh, no, no uranium produced at either facility may be exported.